DeckerDesign/chemistry_test_2/README.md

 just a simple little guy

-if you have never installed python heres how its simple enough\
+if you have never installed python heres a simple enough way to get it running

 Download the Python installer here https://www.python.org/downloads/\
 Run the installer for your operating system\